 - 4. On next panel, select the version of the firewall and verify and edit the information to connect to the SMC server if necessary: The panel varies according to the version of the firewall.
 In 3.9.0 and higher versions: - IP address or FQDN: the firewall connects using these addresses to contact the SMC server.
 Depending on network topology, they can either be the SMC server's IP addresses or external IP addresses that the firewall can reach, and which are redirected to the SMC server through destination translation.
 You can set up to ten addresses or FQDNs to contact the SMC server, by order of priority.
 The firewall browses the addresses from 1 to 10 and connects to the SMC server through the first address reachable.
-If the address currently used has not the highest priority, the firewall regularly tries to reach an address with greatest priority. - Port: depending on network topology, they can either be the SMC server's ports (1754 by default) or external ports that the firewall can reach, and which are redirected to the SMC server's port through destination translation. - OUT interface: you can specify a different outgoing interface for each contact address. - For firewalls in version 3.3.X to 3.8.X and higher, only one outgoing interface can be specified, and which will apply for all contact addresses. - On firewalls in versions lower than 3.3.X, only one address and a single contact port can be specified.
-The default outgoing interface cannot be changed. - 5.
+If the address currently used has not the highest priority, the firewall regularly tries to reach an address with greatest priority. - Port: depending on network topology, they can either be the SMC server's ports (1754 by default) or external ports that the firewall can reach, and which are redirected to the SMC server's port through destination translation. - OUT interface: you can specify a different outgoing interface for each contact address. - For firewalls in version 3.7.X to 3.8.X, only one outgoing interface can be specified, and which will apply for all contact addresses. - 5.
 Click on Generate and download.